Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: The KNT model

 We consider the KNT model~\cite{Krauss:2002px}, which explains the tininess of neutrino masses by utilizing the loop factor.
-In the model, charged scalar fields $S_1$ and $S_2$ and right-handed neutrinos $N_I(I = 1,2,3)$ are introduced.
-Furthermore, a global $Z_2$ symmetry is introduced, under which $S_1$ and $N_I$ fields are assigned odd and $S_2$ are set even.
-This symmetry is necessary to forbid the neutrino Yukawa couplings with the right-handed neutrinos, left-handed lepton doublets, and the Higgs doublet, which would provide too large Dirac neutrino mass terms after the electroweak symmetry breaking.
+In the model, charged scalar fields $S_1$ and $S_2$ and RH neutrinos $N_I$ with $I$ are the generation indices are introduced.
+Furthermore, a global $Z_2$ symmetry is introduced, under which $S_1$ and $N_I$ fields are assigned odd and $S_2$ is assigned even.

+This symmetry is necessary to forbid the neutrino Yukawa couplings with the right-handed neutrinos, left-handed lepton doublets, and the Higgs doublet, which would provide too large Dirac neutrino-mass terms after the electroweak symmetry breaking.
 The $Z_2$ symmetry simultaneously guarantees the stability of the lightest $Z_2$ odd particle.
 If $N_1$ is the lightest, it can be a DM candidate.
-The Lagrangian terms added to the SM is
+The Lagrangian terms added to the SM are

-where the superscript $c$ denotes the charge conjugation, the Yukawa matrix $(h_{ij})$ is an anti-symmetric, {\it i.e.}, $h_{ij}=-h_{ji}$, $g_{Ij}$ are other Yukawa coupling constants, $\lambda_S$ is a complex coupling, and $N_I$ are in the mass basis.
+where the superscript $c$ denotes the charge conjugation, the Yukawa matrix $(h_{ij})$ is an antisymmetric, {\it i.e.}, $h_{ij}=-h_{ji}$, $g_{Ij}$ are other Yukawa coupling constants, $\lambda_S$ is a complex coupling, and $N_I$ are in the mass basis.
 The scalar potential $V$ includes four-point scalar coupling terms,

 With the Lagrangian, the neutrino masses are induced through the Feynman diagram in Fig.~\ref{Fig:MnuInKNTmodel}.
-A component of the neutrino mass matrix is given by~\cite{Ahriche:2013zwa}\footnote{Our convention is slightly different from Ref.~\cite{Ahriche:2013zwa}: $h_{ij}=f_{ij}/2$ and $f_I=\sqrt{y}F(x_I,y)$.}
+A component of the neutrino-mass matrix is given by~\cite{Ahriche:2013zwa}\footnote{Our convention is slightly different from Ref.~\cite{Ahriche:2013zwa}: $h_{ij}=f_{ij}/2$ and $f_I=\sqrt{y}F(x_I,y)$.}

 Here, we use a simple expression for the loop function $f_I$ found in Ref. \cite{Seto:2022ebh}: